WulfGamesYT/MultiDatabasePDO/README.md

 &#10132; You don't change the comment in the file or remove it, doing so will make me think you want to claim it as your own.

 ## Getting Started
 Before you start please make sure you understand [the basics of PDO](https://secure.php.net/manual/en/book.pdo.php).
 Simply download the latest release and include the file named `MultiDatabasePDO.php` which will automatically include all the extra classes for you.
-Your setup code should look like this:
+Your setup code should look like:
 ```php
 require "./MultiDatabasePDO/MultiDatabasePDO.php";
 $multiPDO = new \WulfGamesYT\MultiDatabasePDO\MultiDatabasePDO([